Empyreal96/xboxkrnl_chk_5455/README.md

 ### Notice:
 This is **NOT** compilable source code, despite some functions being filled in, this would need extensive work to make buildable..

+There will be parts where I have no clue, look for comments `// TODO` for sections I have not been able to rewrite

 ### Example: